Updated: Jul 13

 If your staff have a valid UK permanent residence document they should have one of the following:

-A certificate inside their blue residence documentation booklet or pink if they are Swiss national.
+A certificate inside their blue residence documentation booklet or pink if they are Swiss nationals.

 A certificate inside their passport